rickwysocki/webtext-tools/README.md

 # Webtext Tools

 A repository of tools for creating scholarly webtexts.
-Created by Ashley Beardsley and Rick Wysocki, _Disputatio_ Section Editors at _Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
+Created by Ashley Beardsley and Rick Wysocki, _Disputatio_ Section Editors at _Kairos: A Journal of Rhetoric, Technology, and Pedagogy_.

 ## HTML Templating